Tram in Lodz

 On weekends, trams tend to run every 20 minutes regardless of what time of day it is.
 One of the main differences between timetables on Saturday and Sunday lies in the fact that, on Sundays, trams run every 30 minutes until mid-morning before switching to 20-minute intervals.
 It depends on the line, but this switch in frequency on Sundays tends to occur at around 9 a.m.

 As previously mentioned, there is a short tram route in Łódź – line “0” – which is of a purely touristic nature.
+It operates during the summer months (May-September) on weekends and public holidays.
 The tram, which comprises historic carriages, runs from Plac.
 Niepodległości, in Górniak, up to Piotrkowska-Centrum and then on to Kościuszki and Zachodnia.
 From a south to north perspective, tram “0” turns right after the stop Legionów and then heads around Plac Wolności

 After heading along Nowomiejska Street and Północna Street, which runs parallel to Park Staromiejski, the tram turns right onto Kilińskiego Street.
 It is along Kilińskiego, and indeed the streets which intersect Kilińskiego, where tourists can observe the regeneration of an abundance of tenement houses in Łódź city centre in recent years.
 Keep your eye out for the third street on the right – Włókiennicza.
 If you’re looking for a street in Łódź where history and modernity intertwine, then this is it.